Wednesday, September 24, 2025

 The Cleansing of Corruption in the Social Media Age

-Opinion | The of Cleansing Corruption in the Social Media Age
+Opinion | The Cleansing of Corruption in the Social Media Age

 It used to be that corruption thrived in silence.
 Deals were struck behind closed doors, hands were greased in hushed tones, and the public rarely caught wind of the betrayals happening above their heads.
 But in this century—sa panahon ngayon na social media is a breathing creature every second, day in and day out—silence has become nearly impossible.